engineyard/services-docs/emails-api.md

 #e-mails in the add-ons api.

-This is a "beta" feature, I have yet to confirm a partner successfully and completely integrating with it.
-Please let me know if you have any problems integrating with it.

-That said, it is tested and it should work.
+The Add-ons e-mail API is now released for production use.

-So the problem with simply providing an e-mail to the partner is that the e-mail could change.
-We solve it with notifications.
+The challenge with simply providing an e-mail to the Add-on partner is that the Engione Yard account e-mails can change over time.
+We solve this with notifications.
 Thus, we will only send you e-mail address if you have implemented support for notifications.

+In summary, you will need to:

+* Provide a "users_url" on account setup and respond to authenticated GETs to that URL with the format EY expects.
+* Include in the users_url response the current e-mail and a "url" to which we can PUT updated for EACH user.
+* Support PUT requests to the url returned in #2 and properly update your records.

 To support notifications, send a "users_url" along with your response to service account creation.
 Example: